How to Create a WordPress Website in China on Bluehost7

 Step 2: Signing up for Bluehost China and registering a domain

-The first step is to visit the official Bluehost China homepage through this link.
+Ready to register your domain through Bluehost China?
+The first step is to visit the official Bluehost China homepage.

-- You can also select the drop-down menu to select the number of years you would like to pay for a hosting plan.
-The more the number of years, the more money you will save.
+- You can also use the drop-down menu to select the number of years you would like to include in your plan.
+You can save money by selecting more years at a time.

-- Click the “Buy Now” button to choose plan B or a plan of your choice.
+- Click the “Buy Now” button to purchase the plan of your choice.

-After the previous step, you will be redirected to the domain registration page; once you are there, you need to register your preferred domain name.
+After this, you will be redirected to the domain registration page.
+You can select your domain name once you are there,

 - Click the “Proceed to checkout” button

-There are other services listed on the same page which can be registered together with a domain name, such as SiteLock which offers website security and CodeGuard which offers website backup, however, I will not talk about them in this tutorial.
+There are other services listed on the same page that can be registered together with a domain name.

-Once you are on a new page, there are a couple of options for you to choose or configure before making a final domain purchase.
+Once you are on a new page, there are a couple of options for you to choose before making a final domain purchase:

-- Firstly, the system will tell you if your preferred domain name is available for registration or not.
+- First, choose a domain name.
+The system will tell you if your preferred domain name is available for registration or not.

-- The system will then suggest to you other domain options.
+- If your first choice isn’t available, the system will suggest other domain options.

-- You can also specify the number of years you want to pay for the domain.
+- You can also specify the number of years of domain ownership you want to pay for.

 - Once the account is successfully created, you will be redirected to the payment page.
 You can choose to pay using the Credit card, Paypal or Alipay.
-You can choose which ever you prefer.
-Then click “Pay.“
+Select your preference and click “Pay”

 Step 3: Cpanel Login

-- Go to your inbox and look for an incoming email with the subject line “注意!” meaning “Note” or “客户注册” meaning “Customer Registration“.
+Go to your inbox and look for an incoming email with the subject line “注意!”
+(Note) or “客户注册” (Customer Registration).

 - When you open the email, you will find a long link in the email body that begins with “http://cp.cn.bluehost.com/linkhandler/servlet/Validate”.
 Click on this link to verify the email address you registered in the previous step.

 You should receive confirmation emails with different subject line titles in your inbox.
-Email with the subject line beginning with“完成” has a link in its body for Domain management and another email beginning with a subject line “操作完成” has all your hosting account details such FTP, Cpanel and DNS credentials.
+Email with the subject line beginning with“完成” has a link in its body for Domain management.

 After the language is changed to English or your preferred language, click “Manage Web hosting” to access your Cpanel.